vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 --- abstract

 This document defines a YANG data model for network diagnosis on-demand relying upon Operations, Administration, and Maintenance (OAM) tests.
-This document defines both 'oam-unitary-test' and 'oam-test-sequence' YANG modules to manage the lifecycle of network diagnosis procedures.
+This document defines both 'oam-unitary-test' and 'oam-test-sequence' YANG modules to manage the lifecycle of network diagnosis procedures, primarily intended for use by an SDN controller or network orchestrator, rather than by individual network nodes.

 --- middle